-I always prefer that athletes keep their insulin pumps on while exercising or playing sports, especially the Medtronic 670G.
+I always prefer that athletes keep their insulin pumps on while exercising or playing sports.
 Even though you are exercising, your body still depends on insulin to deliver energy to cells!
 This is especially important for endurance athletes, whose events and practices can last two or more hours without a water break, time-out or half-time to reconnect.

 You may find a bouncing pump unbearable to run with.
 Not to mention, pulling your shorts down.
 Running with a pump in hand isn't ideal either.
 Even worse, a waterproof pump clipped to a swimsuit can create unwanted drag.

 This past summer, I sampled a few different belts to keep my pump on and out of the way while swimming, biking and running.
 Here are the pros and cons of each.

 The SPIBELT is an elastic band with an added zipper pouch and buckle.

 Pros: There's a variety of features you can choose from based on your goals.
 There is one that includes a race bib toggles, another with a second pouch for glucose and fuel, and one even includes 6 oz. water bottles.
 Cons: This belt didn't really solve the problem.
 My pump was still bouncing everywhere when I ran.
 My second complaint is that the elastic band was digging into my hips and stomach--and that was before I tightened it to solve the bouncing problem.

 The FlipBelt is a low profile belt with hidden pockets throughout its circumference.